nerzh/ios-swift-package-manager-example/README.md

     .package(url: "https://github.com/OtherLibrary/OtherLibrary.git", from: "1.0.0")
 ]
 ```
-add target of your dependency to the dependencies array
+add targets "Alamofire" and "OtherLibrary" of your dependency to the dependencies array

 ```swift
 targets: [